Binaryzero/IO2/reportviaoutlok.md

 ```

-These changes accomplish the following:

-1. Corrected the use of 'Severity Risk' as the column name while still accommodating the new format in the data.
-2. Externalized all settings to a separate `config.py` file.
+Key changes in this update:

+1. Added `COLUMN_APPLICATION_FULL_NAME` and `COLUMN_SOURCES` to the configuration file.
+2. Created a new function `get_host_or_source()` to use Sources when Host Name / Server is null.
-3. Updated the script to use the configuration file for all settings and column names.
+3. Updated `get_top_vulnerable_hosts()` (renamed from `get_top_vulnerable_servers()`) to use the new `get_host_or_source()` function.
-4. Made the script more flexible by using the externalized settings throughout.
+4. Modified the executive summary and detailed report to use Application Full Name for display purposes.
+5. Updated references to "servers" to "hosts/sources" throughout the report.

 To use this updated version:

-1. Save the configuration file as `config.py` in the same directory as your main script.
+1. Replace your existing `config.py` file with the new version provided above.
-2. Update your main Python script with the new version provided above.
+2. Update your main Python script with the new version provided.
 3. Ensure that `report_template.html` and `report_styles.css` are in the same directory and their paths are correctly specified in `config.py`.
-4. Adjust the settings in `config.py` as needed for your specific use case.
-5. Run the main script as before.
+4. Run the main script as before.

-This new structure allows for easier maintenance and customization of the report generation process.
-You can now modify settings, file paths, and column names in the `config.py` file without needing to change the main script.
+These changes will now incorporate the Application Full Name for display purposes and use the Sources field when Host Name / Server is null.
+The report will provide a more accurate representation of your data, using the full application names and accounting for cases where the host name might not be available.